Nuitka/Nuitka/README.txt

 .. note::

-   If you don't do any dynamic imports, setting your ``PYTHONPATH`` at compilation time will be sufficient for all your needs normally.
+   If you don't do any dynamic imports, simply setting your ``PYTHONPATH`` at compilation time will be sufficient for all your needs normally.

    Use ``--recurse-directory`` only if you make ``__import__()`` calls that Nuitka cannot predict, because they e.g. depend on command line parameters.
 Nuitka also warns about these, and point to the option.

 .. note::

    The resulting binary still depends on CPython and used C extension modules being installed.

-If you want to be able to copy it to another machine, use ``--portable`` and copy the generated "_python" directory and "_python.zip" archives as well.
+   If you want to be able to copy it to another machine, use ``--portable`` and copy the created ``program.dist`` directory and execute the ``program.exe`` put inside.

-   CURRENTLY not FINISHED code, so disabled.

 Use Case 2 - Extension Module compilation
 -----------------------------------------